DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Design-Logic-Guided Data Synthesis

 \subsection{Question Synthesis}

-To address the computational complexity of directly matching each design logic with every text segment, which would lead to a combinatorial explosion, we propose an approach similar to Retrieval-Augmented Generation (RAG).
-We compute the cosine similarity between the embeddings of each text segment and each design logic for each discipline-specific corpus (book or web) using the Qwen3-Embedding-4B model with a task-specific instruction (Figure~\ref{fig:prompt_retrieval}).
-Specifically, for a text segment $t$ and a design logic $d$, we calculate $s(t,d) \,=\, \cos\!\bigl(\mathbf{e}(t),\, \mathbf{e}(d)\bigr)$.
-We then retain the top-5 design logics with the highest similarity scores as candidates for question synthesis for each text segment.
+To avoid the combinatorial explosion resulting from exhaustively matching Design Logics with text segments, we adopt a retrieval-augmented approach.
+For each discipline-specific corpus, we compute the cosine similarity between embeddings of a text segment $t$ and a Design Logic $d$ using Qwen3-Embedding-4B with task-specific instructions (Figure~\ref{fig:prompt_retrieval}): $s(t,d) \,=\, \cos\!\bigl(\mathbf{e}(t),\, \mathbf{e}(d)\bigr)$.
+The top-5 logics with the highest similarity are retained as candidates.

-We then prompt an LLM (DeepSeek-R1-0528) to generate a challenging, graduate-level exam question (prompt detailed in Figure~\ref{fig:prompt_question_synthesis}).
-Specifically, the LLM is instructed to (i) select the most suitable question-design logic from the top-5 candidates for the given source text, and (ii) strictly follow the corresponding logic and steps to construct a challenging question.
-This two-stage process acts as a coarse-to-fine ranking mechanism.
-The initial retrieval of the top-5 design logics using semantic similarity serves as a coarse-grained recall stage.
-The LLM's subsequent selection of the most appropriate logic then functions as a fine-grained ranking stage.
-This strategy ensures a precise match between the design logic and the text, significantly enhancing the quality of the synthesized questions.

-For each synthesized question, we also instruct the LLM to provide a concise reference answer based on the source text.
-To facilitate automated evaluation, especially for questions with definitive answers (e.g., mathematical problems or multiple-choice questions), we require the LLM to format its final output with a specific tag.
-Specifically, if the question has a single, conclusive result (such as a number, formula, or short phrase), the LLM must state it clearly at the end using the format: ``The final answer is: \textbackslash boxed\{answer\}''.